-db-master: /etc/pgbackrest.conf Configure backup-host / backup-user backup-user=backrest log-level-file=detail db-master Remove repository now that it will be located on the backup host server sudo find /var/lib/pgbackrest -delete
+[global] backup-host=backup backup-user=backrest log-level-file=detail db-primary Remove repository now that it will be located on the backup host server

 The repository directory will also be removed from the database host.
 It will not be used anymore so leaving it around may be confusing later on.